Pentax K-5 vs K-70

 One feature that is present on the K-5, but is missing on the K-70 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The K-70 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the K-5 does not have a selfie-screen.

 Concerning the storage of imaging data, both the K-5 and the K-70 write their files to SDXC cards.
-The K-70 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while K-5 cannot take advantage of Ultra High Speed SD cards.
+The K-70 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the K-5 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Pentax K-5 and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.